glacialvitality/BeamGoRoundPlanet/README.md

 > **Warning**
 > This module has some positioning related bugs regarding the BeamGoRoundBeam.
+Only collision appears to work properly.